wp-plugins/salesforce-wordpress-to-candidate/readme.txt

 You can make a form with shorttag for creating resume submitting from your wordpress site.
 And it well be pushed into your salesforce CRM.

+If you need any help with installation or usage, you can email me pletnev.rusalex@gmail.com

 == Installation ==